 Figure 4.
 Enantioselective catalytic alcoholysis promoted by ABCs

-More recently, we developed a different type of applications of ABCs: cascade reactions accompanied by generation of new stereocenters.
-We have disclosed a highly enantioselective transformation of thioesters into chiral thiochromenes requiring no additional reagents and giving off carbon dioxide as the only byproduct (Figure 5a).[10a]
-Interestingly, a closely related rearrangement of thioesters into tricyclic thiochromanes (Figure 5b) proceeded very slowly with HBTM-2.
-By contrast, the electron-rich catalyst H-PIP (shown) displayed excellent rates and enantioselectivities in this reaction.[10b]
+A different type of applications in which ABCs have demonstrated their unique efficacy is cascade reactions accompanied by generation of new stereocenters.
+For example, we have disclosed a highly enantioselective transformation of thioesters into chiral thiochromenes requiring no additional reagents and giving off carbon dioxide as the only byproduct (Figure 5a).a Interestingly, a closely related rearrangement of thioesters into tricyclic thiochromanes (Figure 5b) proceeded very slowly with HBTM-2.
+By contrast, the electron-rich catalyst H-PIP (shown) displayed excellent rates and enantioselectivities in this reaction.10b

 Figure 5.
 Enantioselective rearrangement of thioesters promoted by ABCs

-Another useful application of ABCs that we have developed recently is the enantio- and diastereo-selective synthesis of α-fluoro-β-amino acid derivatives by way of fluorinted β-lactams (Figure 6).
+Another useful application of ABCs that we have developed is the enantio- and diastereo-selective synthesis of α-fluoro-β-amino acid derivatives by way of fluorinated β-lactams (Figure 6).

-Redox-responsive molecular switches.
+Redox-responsive molecular switches and oligomers.
 Several years ago, we became interested in the de novo design of “molecular muscles”.
 In this context, we envisioned phenazine-1,6-dicarboxamides functioning as double molecular switches unfolding upon reduction and folding back upon re-oxidation (Figure 7a).
 A chain composed of such molecular switches would extend and contract reversibly in response to reduction-oxidation thus mimicking the function of actin-myosin filaments in Nature (Figure 7b).
-We have recently published our first proof-of-principle study (Figure 8) and are currently preparing phenazine-based oligomers and studying their properties.
+In 2020, we published our first proof-of-principle study (Figure 8).
+Recently, we demonstrated that phenazine-based oligomers such as those shown in Figure 9 undergo fully reversible extension-contraction in response to chemical or electrochemical stimulation.

 For more details and other projects pursued in our group, please see additional references provided in the CV.